|

 cross stitch

 First, let’s look at the basic, full cross stitch.
 This stitch is comprised of 2 stitches crossing over one another at a diagonal.
-When worked on Aida fabric, the stitches cross over one square of the fabric.
+When working on Aida fabric, the stitches cross over one square of the fabric.

 Think of the holes around the square as “points”.
 This stitch uses 4/4 points around the square.